Monthly Archives: November 2010

 It was drizzling on the way back home.
 We were somewhere in the business district downtown, and the wet pavement and the pretty city lights made it a perfect night to take photos.
 If only we have a real photographer following us around, it would have been another prenup opportunity! :)

-Don’t you just love New York in the fall?
+Don’t You Just Love New York in the Fall?

 (I just had to use that line.
 Again.)